 Circumcision

-Just like all the other village kids, I go to the prayer house at night to study the Qur’an.
-There isn’t any joy in childhood greater than the joy we find there.
-We pay two and a half cents each week, just enough to buy kerosene for the lamps.
-Study begins at half past five in the evening and goes till nine in the evening.
-This study is the only way for us to escape the drudgery of nighttime homework.
+Just like all the other village kids, I go to the prayer house at night to study the Quran.
+There is no joy in childhood greater than the joy we find there.
+We each pay two and a half cents per week, just enough to buy kerosene for the lamps.
+Study begins at five-thirty in the evening and goes until nine.
+This study is our only escape from the drudgery of nighttime homework.

-What we call “study” is nothing more than play.
-We whisper secrets, talk about the mysteries of the opposite sex, and make a nuisance of ourselves.
-We distract the others who are trying to pray the sunset Maghrib and evening Isha prayers as we wait for our turn to read.
+What we call ‘study’ is actually just play.
+We whisper secrets, discuss the mysteries of the opposite sex, and make nuisances of ourselves.
+We distract those who are trying to pray the sunset Maghrib and evening Isha prayers while we wait for our turn to read.
 This is our world at the age of nine.

-Like all my friends I want to be a true Muslim, even though none of us have been circumcised.1 Sure, when it comes to religious matters, our only work is to disturb the other worshipers, avoid school lessons, and join in Friday prayers at the mosque, though we do not understand a word of what we are praying.
+Like all my friends, I want to be a true Muslim, even though none of us have been circumcised.1 Sure, when it comes to religious matters, our only contributions are disturbing other worshipers, avoiding school lessons, and joining in Friday prayers at the mosque, even though we do not understand a word of what we are praying.
 And yes, even though we haven’t been circumcised, we are true Muslims.

 Then, one of our friends is circumcised.
 They throw a big celebration.
-And that is when I start to think: Can I really be a Muslim if I’m not circumcised?
-I keep that thought to myself, turning it over quietly in my mind.
-I have to become a true Muslim.
-But is that possible if I’m not circumcised?
-I do not share these thoughts with anyone else in the whole world.
+And that is when I start to wonder: Can I really be a Muslim if I am not circumcised?
+I keep that thought to myself, turning it quietly over in my mind.
+I must become a true Muslim.
+But is that possible if I am not circumcised?
+I do not share these thoughts with anyone else in the world.

-It’s common in our part of the city, in the tiny town of Blora, for boys to be circumcised between the ages of eight and thirteen.
-And usually, this is marked with a great celebration.
-As for the girls, they’re circumcised at fifteen days old, but there’s no celebration at all.
+It is common in our part of the city—in the small town of Blora—for boys to be circumcised between the ages of eight and thirteen.
+And usually this is marked by a great celebration.
+As for the girls, they are circumcised at fifteen days old, but there is no celebration whatsoever.

-One night my father comes home.
-I do not know where he’s been.
-By then, all the lamps in the house have been extinguished, save for one in the center of the room.
-I can see my father is in a good mood.
-As that is happening, I am listening to my mother’s tale about a haji2 who is obsessed with getting married.
-It’s a fascinating story, but my father arriving home puts an end to that.
+One night, my father comes home.
+I don’t know where he’s been.
+By then, all the lamps in the house have been extinguished, except for one in the center of the room.
+I can see that my father is in a good mood.
+While that is happening, I am listening to my mother’s tale about a haji2 who is obsessed with getting married.
+It’s a fascinating story, but my father’s arrival puts an end to that.

 “Son, are you ready to be circumcised?” my father asks.